Assembling Battlefront’s 10.5cm Railway AA Gun

 Railway Guns In The Game

 Railway AA Guns are a Command Card unit for Berlin: German.
-They come in two flavors: the 10.5cm Railway AA Gun and the Twin 8.8cm Railway AA Gun.
+They come in three flavors: the 8.8cm Railway AA Gun, the 10.5cm Railway AA Gun, and the Twin 8.8cm Railway AA Gun.
 These cards modify the Luftwaffe 8.8cm Heavy AA Platoon, with one railway wagon replacing each Gun Team in the unit.
 A third card, Railway Guns, has additional rules relating to their use in the game.

 - The card only changes the movement and weapon characteristics of the unit, so the unit remains Reluctant, Aggressive, and Trained.